Franky Vercauteren: Coaching career

 On 8 August 2011, Vercauteren signed a contract as head coach of Emirati side Al Jazira Club.
 On 11 March 2012, Al Jazira announced that they had parted company with Vercauteren.
 They stated the reason behind the controversial exit of Vercauteren was because he was not getting on with the players.
 On the same day, he was replaced by Caio Júnior.

 Vercauteren joined Sporting CP in November 2012, but was sacked after two months, with the club winning just two games during his tenure.

 Vercauteren then took over Russian club Krylia Sovetov Samara in the summer of 2014 following the club's relegation from the Russian Premier League.
 Krylia had spent every one of its 22 previous seasons on the top level.
 Under Vercauteren's management, Krylia Sovetov won the 2014–15 Russian Football National League and were promoted back to the Premier League.

 In 2018, Vercauteren won promotion to the Belgian First Division A with his club Cercle Brugge.
 He then signed a contract with Saudi club Al-Batin.

 On 3 October 2019, Vercauteren rejoined Anderlecht.
-On 17 August 2020, Vercauteren left Anderlecht.
+On 17 August 2020, Vercauteren left the club after Anderlecht player Vincent Kompany decided to end his playing career and become a trainer.

+The RBFA announced the appointment of Vercauteren as sports director on 8 February 2023.